mlakte23/IAM-Administration-Lab/README.md

 ## Why Destiny?

 The Destiny franchise is special to me.
 I have never been so invested in a game in my entire life.
-It started in fifth grade and never really let go.
+It started in fifth grade and I never really let go.
 The music, the scenery, the lore, the world-building — everything about it captivated me in a way nothing else has.
-It felt like more than a game; it felt like a place I could escape to when I felt like it and just vibe.
+It felt like more than a game; it felt like a place I could escape to whenever I felt like it and just vibe.

 Fast-forwarding to 2026, the franchise has met an uncertain conclusion, but there is no denying the impact it has had on my life.
 It will forever hold a place in who I am.
-Bringing it into a cybersecurity project was spontaneous and felt like the right way to honor that.
+Bringing Destiny into a cybersecurity project was spontaneous and felt like the right way to honor the game.

 ---

 ## Phase 1 — Tenant Setup & Orientation

 The first step was navigating to Microsoft Entra ID inside the Azure Portal and confirming the default tenant was active and ready.
-The overview page shows the tenant name, ID, primary domain, license tier, and a baseline count of users, groups, applications, and devices — essentially the starting state of the environment before any configuration.
+The overview page shows the tenant name, ID, primary domain, license tier, and a baseline count of users, groups, applications, and devices — essentially the naked state of the environment before any configuration.

 ![Entra ID Overview](screenshots/01-entra-id-overview.png)